 Generally, Onsen Manju refers to the Cha-Manju buns sold at Japanese hot spring “Onsen (温泉)” resorts.
 When Japanese go on a hot spring trip, many of us buy Onsen Manju as a souvenir.

 Kouhaku Manju is the pair of red and white Jouyo-Manju steamed buns.
 We usually have it during celebration times, because the color combination of red and white, Kouhaku is considered to be a lucky charm in Japan.

 Momiji Manju (もみじ饅頭)

 Momiji Manju is the baked Yaki-Manju cake shaped like a maple leaf as “Momiji (もみじ)” means “Maple” in Japanese.

 Kuri Manju (栗饅頭)

-Kuri Manju is the Manju cake baked after egg yolk is brushed on the surface in order to bring out a chestnut-like color, and its filling often contains chestnut.
-“Kuri (栗)” means “Chestnut” in Japanese.
+Kuri Manju is the baked Yaki-Manju cake where egg yolk is brushed on the top surface in order to bring out a chestnut-like color, and its filling often contains chestnuts as “Kuri (栗)” means “Chestnut” in Japanese.